Beat Game Lag Like the Pros

 Plus, finding useful information in a series of traceroutes kind of sucks.
 That's why technicians at companies like Wargaming ask for a PingPlotter test when you come to them with a potential network problem.
 It makes their job easier by continually testing the network and graphing the results over time.

-Finding interesting performance patterns in a color coded graph is easier than finding them in a heap of text output.
-If you're interested in gets the right diagnosis faster — the tool is worth looking into, and the free version should get the job done for most gamers.
+Finding interesting performance patterns in a color-coded graph is easier than finding them in a heap of text output.
+If you're interested in getting the right diagnosis faster — the tool is worth looking into, and the free version should get the job done for most gamers.
 Next, we'll be using PingPlotter to illustrate how different network problems look, but the concepts still apply if you're using the command line or another tool.

 How do network problems look in PingPlotter?

 Below is a close up of PingPlotter's trace graph.
 The trace graph shows current performance for every hop (router) between your computer and a target (the game server).
 In the illustration below we have added labels to show you the different sections of network.

 - The first hop in a route is your router.